ICTS Pilot Studies Award

 Resubmissions: Applications that were not funded during a prior call for ICTS pilot awards may be resubmitted a second time by checking the appropriate box during the application process.
 Resubmissions will have the opportunity to address the criticisms raised during the review process; however, no additional space will be allowed for the rebuttal, which will have to be included in the 5-page limit of the research plan.
-A maximum on ONE resubmission will be allowed for each previously unfunded project.
+A maximum of ONE resubmission will be allowed for each previously unfunded project.

-Review Process: Review criteria will include:
+Application Review Process: Review criteria will include:

 - Significance and impact of the proposed research